 You can read the full text of Malcolm Guite’s “Stations of the Cross” sonnets here.
 And here is the fifteenth sonnet, “Easter Dawn.”

 Here are the four talks.
-If you can’t see the audio player, you can also click on the title to go to the podcast for that episode:
+If you can’t see the audio player, you can also click on the link for each episode:

 I encourage you to purchase Sounding the Seasons.
 The entire sequence is a tremendous poetic achievement.
 It is available in print from Canterbury Press in the UK; you can also get a Kindle edition from Amazon in the US, from Amazon in the UK, or Amazon in Canada.